mighty-gerbils/gerbil/README.md

 # Gerbil Scheme

-Gerbil is an opinionated dialect of Scheme designed for Systems Programming, with a state of the art macro and module system on top of the Gambit runtime and compiler.
+Gerbil is an opinionated, some might even say tendentious, dialect of Scheme designed for Systems Programming.
+It provides a state of the art macro and module system on top of the Gambit runtime and compiler and an extensive standard library.
 One way to think of Gerbil is as the C++ to Marc Feeley's C.

 The macro system is based on quote-syntax, and provides the full meta-syntactic tower with a native implementation of syntax-case.